Welcome to Sycamore Class (Year 4)

 English

-During our English sessions, we will be focusing on using fronted adverbials, modifying our expanded noun phrases and building cohesion with pronouns.
+During our English sessions, we will be focusing on adding clauses using a range of conjunctions, using expanded noun phrases to modify verbs and using fronted adverbials to build cohesion between paragraphs.

-Our class novels this term are Alex Sparrow and the Really Big Stink by Jennifer Killick and Harriet Versus The Galaxy by Samantha Baines.
+Our class novels this term are Boy in the Jam Jar by Joyce Dunbar and Harriet Versus The Galaxy by Samantha Baines.

 The children have an opportunity to read everyday and as a class we read a wide range of texts.
 We have an enormous school library and a class library filled with the lastest books to suit the childrens interests and needs.
 We encourage the children to discuss books with confidence and explore a range of genres and authors.